nickzoic/nick.zoic.org/art/cccp-computer-controlled-camera-project/index.md

 The middle ring is labelled "O &larr;&rarr; C" and is straightforwardly the aperture, from a maximum f/1.6 at "O" to completely closed at "C".
-As the aperture closes it appears to be three blades leading to quite amazing [bokeh](https://photographylife.com/what-is-bokeh)[^cs],
+As the aperture closes it appears to be three blades leading to quite amazing [bokeh](https://photographylife.com/what-is-bokeh)

-[^cs]: Sadly CS lenses don't lend themselves to mounting on other cameras as their focal
+[^csmount]: Sadly CS lenses don't lend themselves to mounting on other cameras as their focal
     plane distance is very short indeed (12.526mm), even compared to say [Micro 4/3](https://en.wikipedia.org/wiki/Micro_Four_Thirds_system)'s 19.25mm.
     The ones you see people using are "C-mount", which are mostly similar but 17.526mm focal plane distance.
+[^cmount]: C-mount lenses can mount on a CS-mount camera using a 5mm
+    spacer, but not vice-versa.

 The other two rings are a bit weirder.
 The front ring is labelled "N &larr;&rarr; &infin;"